Aditya-567/RAM-API-rate-limiter/README.md

 ## lambda role policies required

+- Lambda Role Policies Required
-AmazonAPIGatewayAdministrator
+-  AmazonAPIGatewayAdministrator

-AmazonEC2FullAccess
+-  AmazonEC2FullAccess

-AmazonElastiCacheFullAccess
+-  AmazonElastiCacheFullAccess

-AWSLambda_FullAccess
+-  AWSLambda_FullAccess
+-  Custom Policy: Ensure you have a custom policy for Redis access if needed.

 Custom Policy

 ## Redis URL
+In this format the environment variable should be set up in lambda function

-rediss://redis-endpoint
+URL - rediss://redis-endpoint